johngage/critical-infrastructure/content/project/ecoblock-oakland-berkeley-kibera-nairobi/index.md

   focal_point: Smart
   preview_only: false
 ---
-## Four Locations to model and build
+## Four Locations to model and build from model

 <br>